ep390/ep390/ep-390-web/app/syllabus/page.md

 - Get hands-on practice with modern tools for generating media
 - Study how the models work under the hood
+- Contrast the strengths and weaknesses of different modalities:
+  Image, Music, and Code to understand where these technologies are headed and what they are likely to mean for artists in the future.
 - Explore research and criticism of Generative AI
 - Build a portfolio of content and reflections that expose AI strengths and weaknesses
 - Develop an informed critical take on the utility and ethics of generative AI